bthwrlds/hello-world/README.md

 # hello-world
-I do this so I learn it
+I do this so I learn it.
+It takes 100hrs to learn a new language.